 Every year LED manufacturers make significant improvements to the light output their products produce.

-Some of the cheap headlamps today put out double or triple the lumens you got from the best ones from a few years ago.
+Some of the cheaper ones available put out double or triple the lumens you got from the best ones from a few years ago.

 But how bright is bright enough?
 That all depends on the range of activities you’ll need the light for as well as the conditions.